Mead: Masculine Initiations

 3. The Arapesh (1931-1933) — Sex and Temperament

-Critical note: Jessie Bernard pointed out that even among the supposedly temperamentally identical Arapesh, men physically fought over women (but women did not fight over men), suggesting some sex differences Mead downplayed.
+Critical note: Jessie Bernard pointed out that even among the Arapesh, men physically fought over women (but not vice versa), suggesting sex differences Mead downplayed.

 4. The Mundugumor/Biwat (1931-1933) — Sex and Temperament

-Key insight: When a culture defines the ideal human temperament as aggressive for both sexes, it produces aggressive men and aggressive women — suggesting aggression is not inherently masculine but culturally assigned.
+Key insight: When a culture defines the ideal temperament as aggressive for both sexes, it produces aggressive men and women — suggesting aggression is culturally assigned, not inherently masculine.

 5. The Tchambuli/Chambri (1931-1933) — Sex and Temperament